Apodini/ApodiniMigratorExample/README.md

 [![REUSE Compliance Check](https://github.com/Apodini/ApodiniMigratorExample/actions/workflows/reuseaction.yml/badge.svg)](https://github.com/Apodini/ApodiniMigratorExample/actions/workflows/reuseaction.yml)
 [![Build and Test](https://github.com/Apodini/ApodiniMigratorExample/actions/workflows/build-and-test.yml/badge.svg)](https://github.com/Apodini/ApodiniMigratorExample/actions/workflows/build-and-test.yml)

 This repository contains an example project that introduces `ApodiniMigrator` functionality in an [Apodini](https://github.com/Apodini/Apodini) Web Service.
 It consists of two targets `QONECTIQV1` and `QONECTIQV2`, both implementing an example Web Service and use `Migrator` configuration.
-Random changes have been applied on the first version `QONECTIQV1` that resulted in `QONECTIQV2`.
+Random changes in the models and `Handler`s have been applied on the first version `QONECTIQV1` that resulted in `QONECTIQV2`.

 ## Usage
 Below the `configuration` property of `QONECTIQV1` Web Service: